N129BZ/chartserver/README.md

 # Aviation navigation charts using OpenLayers mapping via GPS coordinates from Stratux

+**See http://github.con/N129BZ/VfrSecChartMaker for an automated FAA chart processor**

 **Web-based application can use either offline VFR Charts or online OSM maps.
 Application built with node.js express and OpenLayers.
 Offline VFR charts use usavfr.mbtiles database.
 Application polls Stratux GPS/AHRS data to plot ownship position and heading over the map, giving basic "moving map" functionality.
 Also saves position data in a separate history database at user-defined intervals.**

 ###